Skip to main content

 • Pivot the air handler up onto the evaporator area to form a proper seal.

-• Install the three air handler screws using a 1/4 inch hex-head screwdriver, using only the original screw locations.
+• Install the three air handler screws using a 1/4" nut driver, using only the original screw locations.

 • Don’t use the extra fourth screw hole that may exist on the replacement air handler.

-• Use masking tape to hold the upper-left screw in a 1/4 inch hex-head drill bit on an extension so it won’t fall into the housing.
+• Use masking tape to hold the upper-left screw in a 1/4" hex bit on an extension so it won’t fall into the housing.

 • Move to the rear of the refrigerator and disconnect the green water line from the gray or white push-to-connect fitting.